FileZ/FileZ/doc/README.DEV.markdown

 All of the Limonade Framework reside in the 'lib/Limonade.php' file.

-Filez use a stripped down version of the Zend Framework containing only i18n classes ('lib/Zend').
+Filez use a stripped down version of the Zend Framework containing only i18n, date, mail, class loader, validation and ldap classes ('lib/Zend').

-Anatomy of a typical file upload
+Anatomy of a file upload
 ===============================================================================